Namiko Hirasawa Chen

 I always sensed something was different, so I shared my challenges openly.
 But even my family and closest friends didn’t notice or “see” anything unusual.
 That made it hard to explain what I was going through, year after year.

 Everything changed when I read that dyslexia can show up differently in other languages.
 I learned that it often goes undetected in languages like Japanese that rely on visual characters.
-This was a lightbulb moment in the mystery I had been living with for 30 years.
+This was a lightbulb moment in the mystery I had been living with for almost three decades.

 Turning Dyslexia into Purpose